a8cteam51/auto-flickr-importer/README.md

 Imports Flickr photos, videos, albums and comments into your WordPress site.

+The Flickr API has a rate limit of 3600 API request per hour or 1 per second.
+Rate limit handling is implemented in the plugin to avoid exceeding the rate limit.

 ## REQUIREMENTS

 You need to create an application on Flickr to get the API key and secret.
 You can create an application on Flickr by visiting the following URL: https://www.flickr.com/services/apps/create/apply/